merlot-education/merlot-tsa-policy/README.md

 and `policy` **must** be used as package name inside the policy source code file.

-The body of the POST request **must** be JSON and it is passed directly to the policy execution runtime.
+The body of the POST request can be empty, but if it's not empty, it **must** be JSON.
+It is passed directly to the policy execution runtime.
 Inside the policy it is accessed with the global variable name `input`.
 For example, if you pass to the evaluation endpoint the following JSON, it will be accessible by `input.message`:
 ```json
 {
   "message": "hello world"